 Ola’s Safety Management System incorporates managing fatigue as part of our safety requirements for a On Demand Booking Service Provider.
 Driving while fatigued can severely impair judgment and concentration and is involved in up to 30% of fatal crashes and severe injuries.

 The Department of Transport (DoT) listed top tips for avoiding driver fatigue which include:

-- Stop and take regular breaks to walk around (e.g. at least once every 2 hours); and
+- stopping and taking regular breaks to walk around (e.g. at least once every 2 hours); and

-- Don’t rely on quick fix ‘stay awakes’ such as double dose coffee, energy drinks or tablets.
+- not relying on quick fix ‘stay awakes’ such as double dose coffee, energy drinks or tablets.

 WorkSafe provides a suite of resources that can assist a driver to meet their obligations to understand and fatigue management for commercial drivers.
 For more information on fatigue please click here.

 Ola has a duty to prevent commercial vehicle services being provided while the driver performing rideshare services on the Ola platform, is suffering from fatigue.
 There is a strict prohibition on persons providing such services while fatigued.